johnsogg/cs2270/homeworks/hw-4-btree-design/README.md

 diagrams.
 If you do, document your work in pictures.
 The diagrams can help you figure out how low-level nodes work, and how the high-level B-Tree works.

+In addition to writing some flowerly English about how awesome your strategy is, we also recommend you start _actually writing the test code_ as soon as you can.
+You can turn this in along

 B-Tree Header File
 --------